rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Enable a virtual IP
 -------------------

-Use the virtual IP configuration operations to enable a virtual IP configured for a specified device.
+Use this operation to enable a virtual IP configured for a specified device.

 ::